Connectome: Mouse

 Partial connectomes of a mouse retina and mouse primary visual cortex are available.
 The first full connectome of a mammalian circuit (not the whole brain) was constructed in 2021.
 This construction included the development of all connections between the central nervous system and a single muscle from birth to adulthood.

 An online database known as MouseLight displays over 1000 neurons mapped in the mouse brain based on a collective database of sub-micron resolution images of these brains.
 This platform illustrates the thalamus, hippocampus, cerebral cortex, and hypothalamus based on single-cell projections.
 Imaging technology to produce this mouse brain does not allow an in-depth look at synapses but can show axonal arborizations which contain many synapses.
 A limiting factor to studying mouse connectomes, much like with humans, is the complexity of labeling all the cell types of the mouse brain; this is a process that would require the reconstruction of 100,000+ neurons and imaging technology is not yet advanced enough to do so.

 Some portions of the technology needed to scale ultrastructural circuit mapping to the whole mouse brain are under investigation.
-However, the mouse brain is about 10,000 times bigger than the brain of Drosophila brain, the largest reconstructed to date.
+However, the mouse brain is about 10,000 times bigger than the Drosophila brain, the largest reconstructed as of 2025.
 A mouse connectome will therefore require non-trivial advances in connectivity mapping.